SAP/spartacus-docs/_pages/dev/routes/adding-and-customizing-routes.md

 }
 ```

+*Note: accessing children routes via a deep links to nested routes is not yet supported.
+You have to open firstly the parent route and then navigate to the child route via router link.*

-**Note:** Child routes for the Product and Category Pages are not supported.
+*Note 2: children routes of Product and Category Pages are not supported.*

-## Configuring the Category Name in the Product Page Route (Advanced)
+## Advanced: How to configure category name in the Product Page route

 Only the first-level properties of the product entity (i.e. `code` or `name`) can be used to build URL.
 Unfortunately, product categories is not the case (the field `categories` is an array of objects).
 So you need to map `categories` array's elements to the first-level properties of the product entity.
 You can perform such a mapping for example in the `PRODUCT_NORMALIZER`.
 Here is how to do it: